WHAT IS A SPORTS MEDICINE PROVIDER?

 - Is a leader of their Sports Medicine team.
 This could include specialty physicians and surgeons, athletic trainers, physical therapists, coaches, other personnel and the athlete.

 - Acute injuries

 Do Sports Medicine Physicians only treat competitive athletes?

 Absolutely not!
 Sports Medicine Physicians are suited to provide comprehensive medical care for the non-athlete as well.
 They are excellent resources for the individual who wishes to become active or begin an exercise program.

 Even if you’re a “weekend warrior” or “adult recreational league athlete” who experiences an injury, the same expertise used for the competitive athlete can be applied to return the individual as quickly as possible to full function.

-Peter Lasater, MD is an Orthopedics Sports Medicine Surgeon with specialized training in the treatment and prevention of illness and injury.
-Schedule your appointment with him today!
+Peter Lasater, MD, and Katie Rashid, DO lead our Sports Medicine department; they are both Orthopedic Sports Medicine Surgeons with specialized training in the treatment and prevention of illness and injury.
+Schedule your appointment with Dr. Rashid or Dr. Lasater today!